LAKE PLACID GOLF – The long winter is about to end. The months of snow insulation on the golf course will be a thing of the past.

 Separately, the two luxe offerings, only three miles apart, provide memorable experiences.
 Together, however, they rival Streamsong, Pebble Beach, Bandon Dunes, Pinehurst, the Broadmoor and Whistling Straits.

-The opening tee shots at the Whiteface Club and Resort golf course will occur in early May.
+The opening tee shots at the Whiteface Club and Resort – This link opens in a new browser tab golf course will occur in early May.
 After the fall maintenance program was applied, players can expect to find excellent conditions from the first putt of the season.

 “Our crew, led by course superintendent Mike Sabatini, is ready to get to work as soon as spring conditions allow,” said Mark Sperling, CEO of the Whiteface Companies.
 “These 18 holes are our pride and joy, and really allow us to display the knowledge and talents of Mike’s staff as well as our gardeners and landscapers.
 We’re really looking forward to getting the season underway.”